RelationalAI/rai-sdk-go/README.md

 Note, the test are run against the account configured in your SDK config file.

-The tests take several optional arguments, which can sometimes make itereating and debugging easier.
+The tests take several optional arguments, which can make iterating and debugging easier.

     ./run-tests -args <arguments>